 Press the Clear key to clear the screen.
-There are two ways of commencing this transaction:
+There are two ways to start this transaction:

-- Type CEMT SET PIPELINE (the minimum abbreviation is CEMT S PI) followed by one or more PIPELINE identifiers or ALL.
-You get a display that lists the current status, similar to that obtained by CEMT INQUIRE PIPELINE.
-You can then tab to the highlighted or blank fields and overtype them with the required values. - Type CEMT SET PIPELINE (CEMT S PI) followed by one or more PIPELINE identifiers or ALL, followed in turn by one or more attribute settings that you wish to change.
-For example, cemt s pi all e resets the values for all PIPELINEs to make them available for use (enabled).
+Type CEMT SET PIPELINE (or suitable abbreviations for the keywords), followed by one or more PIPELINE identifiers, or ALL.
+The resulting display lists the current status, similar to that obtained by using the CEMT INQUIRE PIPELINE command.
+You can tab to the highlighted or blank fields and overtype them with the required values.

+Type CEMT SET PIPELINE (or suitable abbreviations for the keywords), followed by one or more PIPELINE identifiers, or ALL, then followed by one or more attribute settings that you want to change.
+For example, cemt s pi al e makes all PIPELINE resources available for use (enabled).